Well I saw the thing comin’ out of the sky

 Birds in the Trap Sing McKnight – Travi$ Scott

 Sunlight Youth – Local Natives

 THIS WAS MY MOST ANTICIPATED ALBUM OF 2016 AND I WAS NOT DISAPPOINTED!
-Pitchfork gave them a super lame review, but it’s because it was reviewed as a folk album??? (not fair) Their first two albums came out just around the time indie folk really came into the limelight, and sure it might have been a disappointment to someone who was only down with folk, but this was a brand new Local Natives!
-I was super impressed with how refined the band has become, aiming towards headlining a concert rather than being written off in tiny font on the bottom of the poster.
+Their first two albums came out just around the time indie folk really came into the limelight, and sure – it might have been a disappointment to someone who only gets down with folk, but this was a brand new sound for Local Natives!
+Super impressed with how refined the band has become, aiming towards headlining a concert rather than being written off in tiny font on the bottom of the poster.
 The first song Villainy was a perfect intro to the new album.
 All the songs are my favorite.
 Listen to the album from the beginning to the end.
 You’re welcome.